2022 Sark general election

 General elections were due to be held in Sark on 14 December 2022.
 However, only 5 candidates were nominated for the 9 seats available in the Chief Pleas, meaning that all were elected unopposed for a four-year term, without a public vote being required.

 Results

-Only 5 candidates vied and were elected unopposed for the 9 available seats, meaning a by-election is due to take place in March 2023 to fill the 4 vacant seats.
+Only 5 candidates vied and were elected unopposed for the 9 available seats, meaning a by-election was due to take place in March 2023 to fill the 4 vacant seats.